dfinity/portal/docs/blog/features/vetkd-primer.md

 * Nodes participate in a $\mathsf{Combine}$ process to combine signature shares and produce a single signature which is then sent to Alice.
 * Alice uses a verification algorithm $\mathsf{Verify}$ to check whether the signature sent from the nodes verifies under the public key of the Internet Computer.

 We noted above that IBE implies signatures.
 From the [BF01] paper the intuitive construction is to set the private key for the signature scheme to be the master key of the IBE.
 Then set the public key for the signature scheme to be the system parameters of the IBE.
 Then the signature on a message M is the IBE Decryption key for ID = M. In the VETKD scenario, the master key of the IBE scheme is a BLS signature key secret shared over the nodes.
-The derivation identity will be threshold signed, resulting in a signature that can act as a symmetric encryption key, but also as a Boneh Franklin decryption key.
+The derivation identity will be threshold signed, resulting in a signature that can act as a symmetric encryption key, but also as a Boneh-Franklin decryption key.

 ### Putting everything together
 VETKD is a new primitive that can be used to extend identity based encryption in a decentralized setting.
 The main tools needed to build VETKD are a DKG, a PKE (we use ElGamal), and threshold BLS signatures, and are used to obtain keys as follows: